 - An override function is available to allow a human to take control of the vehicle.

-The history of driverless cars goes back much further than most people realize -- Leonardo da Vinci designed the first prototype around 1478.
-Leonardo's car was designed as a self-propelled robot powered by springs, with programmable steering and the ability to run pre-set courses.
+The history of driverless cars goes back much further than that.
+Leonardo da Vinci designed the first prototype around 1478.
+Leonardo's car was designed as a self-propelled robot powered by springs, with programmable steering and the ability to run preset courses.